gbbest15/Flutter-Email-OTP-and-Verification/README.md

 - [Lab: Write your first Flutter app](https://flutter.dev/docs/get-started/codelab)
 - [Cookbook: Useful Flutter samples](https://flutter.dev/docs/cookbook)

+This is a sample code that will send OTP to your email when you doing registration and you have to verify before you register.

+#Plug-ins
+email_auth:

+then

+#Run
+flutter pug get

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials,